 - 5.2 What factors determine how much funding I receive for Church Planting Grants?

 - 5.3 What are the types of expenses that a church planting grants can cover?

 - 5.4 Do individuals have to be part of a larger group to get church planting grants?

 - 5.5 Is there any restriction on how church planting grants fund may be used?

 Ways to Find Church Planting Grants

 There may be a limited number of organizations or foundations that provide grants specifically for church planting projects.
 This can make it difficult to find suitable funding opportunities.
 Churches often have limited resources and so having access to grants can be beneficial.
 Additionally, grants may have restrictions on how the money can be used.
 You can find grant opportunities at some of these potential places.
 Here are a few:

 1. Look for Government Grant

 In the case of church planting, there is the opportunity to get a grant from the federal government.
-As long as church and state are separated, the federal government can’t direct grant money to church planting.
-However, there may be federal funding opportunities available for non-profits that can help.
+As long as church and state are separated, the federal government can’t direct grants money to church planting.
+However, federal funding opportunities available for non-profits that can help.
 Check your state’s federal funding opportunities at “governmentgrant.us”.

 Numerous charities exist in every state that can provide funding for the church planting process You should choose a charity that corresponds to your goals without excluding the possibility of assistance from others.
 Connect with other church planters and pastors in your area or denomination to learn about their experiences with finding grants and funding.
 They may have valuable advice or information about available resources that you can tap into.